LDemetrios/TyKo/manual.typ

 )
 ```

-Besides, in TyKo every `style` is just a content, and may be inserted into the sequence.
+Besides, in TyKo every `style` is just a content, and can be inserted into the sequence.
 It then spans until the end of `TSequence`:

 ```kt